 Being able to turn procedural ideas into code and run the code on concrete examples give you a great advantage in developing and reinforcing your understanding of mathematical concepts.

-- Beside:
+Beside:

-- listening to lectures

-- watching an instructor work through a derivation

-- working through numerical examples by hand
+- listening to lectures - watching an instructor work through a derivation - · working through numerical examples by hand from Coding the Matrix by Philip Klein

 You can learn by doing interacting with Python.